iterative/dvc.org/content/docs/start/model-management/model-cicd.md

 dvc artifacts get https://github.com/<user>/example-get-started-experiments.git pool-segmentation
 ```

-where you just need to replace `<path-to-my-git-forge-account>` with your
+where you just need to replace `<user>` with your
-GitHub/GitLab/Bitbucket account path.
+GitHub user.
 This will download the latest version of
 the `pool-segmentation` model which you are calling the `dvc artifacts get`
 command from.
 You can specify a different artifact version or a model registry
 stage.
 See the `dvc artifacts get` documentation for all options.